func-i/Funci_from_OS/_posts/2015-06-18-junior-development.md

 Does every web developer know SQL really well?
 Unfortunately no.

 If you learned to interact with the database using an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping), chances are your SQL skills aren't up to scratch.
-You want to get to the next level, go and learn SQL.
+You want to get to the next level, go and learn SQL really really well.
+(Triggers, SPs (PG/PLSQL), Views, etc)

 There are a number of areas where this can apply: